hollenaizer/Operationalize-a-Machine-Learning-Microservice-API/README.md

 ## devops_microservices

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

-### Project Tasks
+### Project Task

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+The project goal is to operationalize a pre-built SKLearn Machine Learning Microservice Application using Kubernetes (K8s), which is an open-source system for automating deployment, scaling, and management of containerized applications by doing the following

+Kubernetes is open source which gives you the freedom to take advantage of on-premises, hybrid, or public cloud infrastructure, letting you effortlessly and seamlessly move workloads to where it matters to you.

-* Test your project code using linting
+Test project code using hadolint

+Install softwares using the Make file

-* Complete a Dockerfile to containerize this application
+Setup and create a Dockerfile to containerize this application

-* Deploy your containerized application using Docker and make a prediction
+Build and Deploy the containerized application using Docker and make a prediction

-* Improve the log statements in the source code for this application
+Improve the log statements in the source code for the application

-* Configure Kubernetes and create a Kubernetes cluster
+Setup Kubernetes and minikube to create a Kubernetes cluster

-* Deploy a container using Kubernetes and make a prediction
+Deploy the containerize app to Kubernetes cluster and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).
+Github repository

+Use CircleCI as a CICD tool

+Technology dependencies used for the deployment, automaton and integration process are below

+This dependencies resides in the requirements.txt file but we have name a few below

+python 3.7

+pip

+Flask

+pytest

+PyLint

+Docker

+Kubernetes

+CircleCI

+Setup the Environment

+• Create a virtualenv and activate it

+• Run make install to install the necessary dependencies

+Running app.py

+Standalone: python app.py

+Run in Docker: ./run_docker.sh

+Run in Kubernetes: ./run_kubernetes.sh

+Kubernetes Steps

+• Register a docker hub account

+• Setup and Configure Docker locally

+• Setup and Configure Kubernetes locally

+• Setup minikube to connect to Kubernetes.
+This is focusing on running kubectl locally

+• Create Flask app in Container

+• Run via kubectl

+• Upload docker to docker hub

+Verify the application is running

+Application listens on port 8000

+Testing

+This project uses pytest

 **The final implementation of the project will showcase your abilities to operationalize production microservices.**